 PA Fence Requirements: What You Need to Know

-If you live in Pennsylvania and plan to build a fence on your property, you need to first be aware of the laws and regulations governing the process.
+If you live in Pennsylvania and plan to build a fence on your property, you need to be aware of the laws and regulations governing the process.
+In this article we will walk you through PA laws and regulations in each step of the process to install a fence on your property.

 What should you do before installing a fence in Pennsylvania?
-Some of these items are general planning items that any future fence owner would want to explore.
-Others are specific to PA.
+Here are some general things to consider before installing a fence as well as specifics to Pennsylvania residents.
 If you live in another state, be sure to check your state and local laws before installing a fence.

-Pennsylvania rules of fence ownership.
-Who really owns the fence?
+Who will own the fence?
 In Pennsylvania, a fence on the property line is shared between neighbors in PA in terms of cost of installation and maintenance or repair.
 If your municipality allows you to install a fence on your property line, which is common in more densely populated cities and boroughs, keep this in mind.
 It may mean you need to seek your neighbors’ approval of the type of fence you are installing – but it could also mean you can split the cost!

-Pennsylvania fence permits.
 Local building codes vary throughout Pennsylvania.
-Local municipalities aren’t limited to restricting a fence height or style, and may also institute laws about fence location and setback.
+Municipalities aren’t limited to restricting a fence height and style, but may also institute laws about fence location and setback.
 The location of your fence may also determine style and height.
-For example, in an area where a 6 foot privacy fence is acceptable for the backyard, you may need a shorter, more open fence in the front.
+For example, in an area where a 6 foot privacy fence is acceptable for the backyard, they may require a shorter, more open fence in the front.

 Pool fence requirements in Pennsylvania

 Pool fences typically have the strictest requirements since they’re needed for safety.
-Here are the requirements for Pennsylvania as a whole, although local laws usually go more in depth.
+Here are a few requirements for Pennsylvania as a whole, although local laws usually go more in depth.

 Any body of water more than 24-inches deep is considered a pool and must meet required safety standards.